 Stay up to date with the latest COVID-19 travels to know which countries are open to tourists, the restrictions in places and the borders that are closed...

-Please note: The information in this article applies to UK travellers, and is up to date as of 8.30am on 26 January.
-Check back tomorrow for the latest update.
+Please note: The information in this article applies to UK travellers, and is up to date as of 10.00am on 14 April.

 All UK travel corridors are now closed.
 Anyone arriving in the UK (including UK nationals) needs to quarantine.
 They will also need proof of a negative Covid-19 test no older than three days.

 Anyone travelling into the UK will need to either self-isolate for ten days or quarantine in a government approved hotel for ten days if coming from somewhere on the red list.
 You will need to pre-book two covid tests that need to be taken after you arrive.
 You will need a negative test 72 hours before your flight and will also need tests on day two and eight of your stay.
 Testing positive will increase your stay in the government hotel.
 You will be billed £1,750 per person for the 10-day quarantine stay.